pivotal/docs-book-tanzu-buildpacks/README.md

 ## Product Variables

 Variables for this book are in `config/template_variable.yml`.
-Don't make more variables than abolutely necessary.
+Don't make more variables than absolutely necessary.
+Minimizing variable usage in this book will make it easier for the engineering team to contribute.

 If you need to make more variables, be consistent with variables in other books, see [Product Variables](https://docs-wiki.cfapps.io/wiki/style/product-variables.html).